andrekovac/explain-programming/content/blog/theory/testing.md

 [What is Property Based Testing?](https://hypothesis.works/articles/what-is-property-based-testing/)

-Randomly generated test cases based on defined properties (like [QuickCheck](https://begriffs.com/posts/2017-01-14-design-use-quickcheck.html) does for Haskell).
+> Randomly generated test cases based on defined properties (like [QuickCheck](https://begriffs.com/posts/2017-01-14-design-use-quickcheck.html) does for Haskell).

+- [fast-check](https://github.com/dubzzz/fast-check) is a property based testing framework for JavaScript/TypeScript.
+- [Hypothesis](https://github.com/HypothesisWorks/hypothesis) is also a big framework in the space of property based testing which has a bit of a different philosophy as compared to QuickCheck.

 ### Snapshot testing